A Huey helicopter can cost anywhere between $150,000 to $3 million.

 Most civilian Huey helicopters are converted military models.

-How Much Does a Huey Helicopter Cost?
-(By Variant)
+How Much Does Huey Helicopter Variants Cost

 The UH-1D is one of Huey’s most widely manufactured and used helicopters.